Also Known As

 Inflamed pedal bone

-Pedal osteitis is an inflammatory reaction on the lower edge of the pedal bone, characterized by bone problems and vascular channel changes.
-If the inflammatory reaction is not treated, it can cause vascularization and demineralization or thinning of the bone that is sometimes impossible to reverse.
+Pedal osteitis is an inflammatory reaction on the lower edge of the pedal bone, characterized by bone problems and blood flow changes.
+If the inflammatory reaction is not treated, it can cause demineralization or thinning of the bone that is sometimes impossible to reverse.

 Since clinical signs of pedal osteitis are similar to signs of navicular disease, chronic laminitis, coffin/pedal bone fracture, and corns, care must be taken to rule out these causes before treatment is initiated.

 Pedal osteitis is usually caused by concussive trauma from routinely jumping or being worked or ridden on a hard surface.
 Thoroughbreds, racing quarter horses, jumpers, and horses driven routinely on hard road surfaces are at a high risk of sole bruising that can lead to long-term inflammation and pedal osteitis.